GoogleCloudPlatform/professional-services/examples/dataproc-persistent-history-server/README.md

 # Dataproc Persistent History Server
-This repo houses the example code for a blog post on using a persistent history server to retain infomation about your Spark and Hadoop jobs that ran on short-lived clusters.
+This repo houses the example code for a blog post on using a persistent history server to view job history about your Spark / MapReduce jobs and aggregated YARN logs from short-lived clusters on GCS.

 ![Architecture Diagram](img/persistent-history-arch.png)